fer1035/pypi-s3streamer/README.rst

 Special Note
 ------------

 This module was created to accommodate a very specific need for a very specific organization, hence the multiple component prerequisites.
-If you're interested to use the full solution, the CloudFormation templates to create the corresponding AWS resources can be made available.
+If you're interested to use the full solution, the CloudFormation templates to create the corresponding AWS resources are available in the project repository (customizations may be necessary).

-*Current version: 2020.2.2.2 | Built using Poetry*
+*Current version: 2020.2.2.3 | Built with Poetry*